House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Laguna Tools Fusion hybrid saw

-Let’s get this out of the way: the Laguna Tools Fusion hybrid table saw is not geared towards heavy-duty jobs.
-It does, however, come with mind-blowing features and benefits that make it worth considering, especially if you are looking for something for your hobbyist workshop.
-The Laguna Tools Fusion is fitted with a sufficient 1¾-HP motor from 110 volts that is more than enough for the weekend DIYer.
+Let’s get this out of the way; the Laguna Tools Fusion hybrid table saw is not geared toward heavy-duty jobs.
+However, it has mind-blowing features and benefits that make it worth considering, especially if you want something for your hobbyist workshop.
+The Laguna Tools Fusion is fitted with a 1¾-HP motor with 110 volts, which is more than enough for the weekend DIYer.
 The 10-inch blade is on par with the standard hybrid table saws.

 Pros